Witches' Sabbath (novel)

 Witches' Sabbath is a contemporary gothic romance novel by Paula Allardyce, published in 1961 by Hodder & Stoughton.
 The novel won the 1961's Romantic Novel of the Year Award by the Romantic Novelists' Association.

 Plot

 Tamar Brown arrives in a tiny English village to research her latest book, about Abigail Parkes, who had been burned as a witch three centuries before.
 Tamar is a redhead, as was Abigail, and soon the superstitious villagers fear that the witch has come back from the grave to take revenge.
-Never mind that, though.
-By the most amazing coincidence, Tamar is reunited with William, the lover who left her six years ago.
+By coincidence, Tamar is reunited with William, a man whom she had been romantically involved with, but left her six years ago.
 The suspicion of his involvement in his wife's death, the speculation that she is a reincarnation of Abigail all lead to further vengeful and nearly fatal deeds.